MykalM/Crypto-Machine-Learning-/README.md

 Our portfolios are designed to minimize long-term risk while benefiting from the accumulated growth of the most popular and leading cryptocurrencies.
 Tired of hearing about stocks that already made investors a lot of money?
 Our Crypto Porfolio Advisors will help you pick top value stocks and cryptocurrencies with strong long-term growth potential.
 Utilizing real-time data users will have access to their own personal crypto advisors at the palm of their hands, or on their computer.
 You are in good hands with us!

 ## 5. Contributors
-Jeremy Pierce - Machine Learning Lead
+Jeremy Pierce - Machine Learning Lead,
-Jay Wiley - Machine Learning Developer
+Jay Wiley - Machine Learning Developer,
-Mykal Morton - Cluster Analyst
+Mykal Morton - Cluster Analyst,
 Vicky Lee - Client User Interface Designer